We hope you enjoy reading this article.

 - Chatbots require lots of manual code

-Of course, there are ways to get around this.
-Once you know what can go wrong, you can focus on how to make sure that doesn’t happen.
-A good chatbot should understand natural language and human intent in speech.
+An intelligent chatbot platform should be able to hold chatbot conversations.
+They should understand natural language and human intent in speech.
 They should be able to understand the topic that’s being discussed within the full context of a conversation, and they should be able to respond appropriately in natural human language.

 Create a Chatbot That’s Better Than Humans